-An account provider can offer account setting options which address future access by third parties.
+An account provider can offer account setting options that address future access by third parties.
 Goggle and Facebook have adopted this type of system.
 For these accounts, the account holder names a specific person to get access in case of the

 account ower’s disability or death.
-The designated person may not be the fiduciary responsible for his / her estate, since you must name a specific individual, you cannot use a title or position.
+The designated person may not be the fiduciary responsible for his/her estate, since you must name a specific individual, you cannot use a title or position.

 Account holder can also include instructions regarding third-party access in their will, trust or power of attorney.
-However, any contrary terms in account settings or service agreement will control over provisions in will, trust or power of attorney.
+However, any contrary terms in account settings or service agreement will have control over provisions in will, trust or power of attorney.